Beard: Phoenicia

 Phoenicians gave great attention to the beard, as can be seen in their sculptures.

-Phoenicia, the ancient Semitic civilization centered on the coastline of the Eastern Mediterranean (modern-day Syria, Lebanon and Israel), gave great attention to the hair and beard.
+Phoenicia, the ancient Semitic civilization centered on the coastline of the Eastern Mediterranean (modern-day Syria, Lebanon, Palestine, and Israel), gave great attention to the hair and beard.
 It was arranged in three, four, or five rows of small tight curls, and extended from ear to ear around the cheeks and chin.
 Sometimes, however, in lieu of the many rows, we find one row only, the beard falling in tresses curled at the extremity.
-There is no indication of the Phoenicians having cultivated mustachios.

 Israelites

 Israelite society placed a special importance on the beard.
 Many male religious figures mentioned in the Tanakh are recorded to have had facial hair.
 According to biblical scholars, the shaving of hair, particularly of the corners of the beard, was a mourning custom.
 The religious cultivation of beards by Israelites may have been done as a deliberate attempt to distinguish their behaviour in comparison to their neighbours, reducing the impact of foreign customs (and religion) as a result.
 The Hittites and Elamites were clean-shaven, and the Sumerians were also frequently without a beard; conversely, the Egyptians and Libyans shaved the beard into very stylised elongated goatees.

 The Israelite king Jehu kneels before Shalmaneser III as carved on the Black Obelisk.
 He and the Israelite delegation are distinguished from the Assyrians by distinctive beards.